jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ❗ It makes sense to configure ```time_shift_ms``` if you use this toolkit for MT4 platforms.
 Almost ALL MT4 Servers are either in GMT+2 or GMT+3.

+>You now have your own local forex high-performance analytics and data stack.
+Don't forget to thank Dukascopy.

 ---